taylorbf/BenningtonArduino/Class2/UltrasonicWorkshop.md

 }

 void loop() {
-  // get a sensor value from pin 0 float value = random(0,10);
+  // get a sensor value
+  // (for testing, you can use a random number generator) float value = random(0,10);

+  // then smooth it..
   // average the current sensor value with the previous sensor value float smoothed = (value + previous) / 2;
   // the current value is now the previous value!